 We conducted the audit in accordance with the International Standards for the Professional Practice of Internal Auditing as promulgated by the Institute of Internal Auditors.
-The audit fieldwork was conducted from September 24, 2015 through October 20, 2015 in accordance with the 2015-2016 audit work plan, amended pursuant to the BOG directive to the University of Florida Board of Trustees (BOT).
+The audit fieldwork was conducted from August 26, 2016 through October 25, 2016 in accordance with the 2016-2017 audit work plan, and pursuant to the BOG directive to the University of Florida Board of Trustees (BOT).